Germany to cap electricity prices by taxing excess profits | Headlines

 - Germany

-The cap would be based on the previous annual electricity consumption.
+The cap, which the draft did not quantify, would be based on historical annual electricity consumption.
 Its design would be similar to a price brake for gas, details of which the government announced earlier this month, the document showed.
-Unlike the proposed government relief for gas consumers, the draft does not include a one-off payment worth one month's electricity bill this year.
+But unlike the proposed relief for gas consumers, the draft does not include a one-off payment to cover one month's electricity bill this year.

 The paper, from Germany's Economy Ministry, showed that power production from hard coal, gas and biomethane would not be included in the measures, due to their higher production costs.
 Italy and Britain have implemented similar levies, while Spain has introduced a temporary one.